Jan van Kessel the Elder: Life

 Jan van Kessel the Elder was born in Antwerp as the son of Hieronymus van Kessel the Younger and Paschasia Brueghel (the daughter of Jan Brueghel the Elder).
 He was thus Jan Brueghel the Elder's grandson, Pieter Bruegel the Elder's great-grandson and the nephew of Jan Brueghel the Younger.
 His direct ancestors in the van Kessel family line were his grandfather Hieronymus van Kessel the Elder and his father Hieronymus van Kessel the Younger, who were both painters.
-Very little is known about the work of these van Kessel ancestors.
+Little is known about the work of these van Kessel ancestors.

 At the age of only 9, Jan van Kessel was sent to study with the history painter Simon de Vos.
 He further trained with family members who were artists.
 He was a pupil of his father and his uncle Jan Brueghel the Younger.

 In 1644 he became a member of the Antwerp Guild of Saint Luke where he was recorded as a "blomschilder" (flower painter).
 He married Maria van Apshoven on 11 June 1646.
 The couple had 13 children of whom two, Jan and Ferdinand, were trained by him and became successful painters.
 He was captain of a local schutterij (civil guard) in Antwerp.

-Jan van Kessel was financially successful as his works commanded high prices and were widely collected at home and throughout Europe.Johannes van Kessel in Cornelis de Bie, Het Gulden Cabinet, 1662, page 409 He bought in 1656 a house called the Witte en Roode Roos (White and Red Rose) in central Antwerp.
+Jan van Kessel was financially successful as his works commanded high prices and were widely collected at home and throughout Europe.
+He bought in 1656 a house called the Witte en Roode Roos (White and Red Rose) in central Antwerp.
 By the time his wife died in 1678 his fortune seems to have turned for the worse.
 In 1679 he had to mortgage his house.
 He had become too ill to paint and died on 17 April 1679 in Antwerp.

 He trained other painters and also his own family members.
 His pupils included his sons Jan and Ferdinand.

 Work

 General

-Jan van Kessel the Elder was a versatile artist who practised in many genres including studies of insects, floral still lifes, marines, river landscapes, paradise landscapes, allegorical compositions, scenes with animals and genre scenes.
+Jan van Kessel the Elder was a versatile artist who practiced in many genres including studies of insects, floral still lifes, marines, river landscapes, paradise landscapes, allegorical compositions, scenes with animals and genre scenes.
 His dated works range from 1648 to 1676.